Corporate PPA Trends in the Global Market

 5. The need for flexible and tailored agreements to suit the commercial and financial needs of corporations and power generators.

-The most prominent players in the global Corporate PPA market are technology companies (Amazon, Meta, Google and Microsoft) and data centre owners, followed by telecommunications, ICT and heavy industries.
-Thus far, Amazon has been the largest global buyer, with 10.9 GW of deals in 2022 alone, [2] with its main investment locations being the US, the UK, Canada, Sweden and Spain.
+The most prominent players in the global Corporate PPA market remain technology companies (Amazon, Meta, Google and Microsoft) and data centre owners, followed by telecommunications, ICT and heavy industries.
+Amazon remains the largest corporate clean energy buyer in the world, having announced 8.8 GW of PPAs across 16 countries, including 5.6 GW of solar PPAs [source].
 Contributions to the market by other sectors such as transport, automotive and retail is also currently on the rise.

+The US remains the largest market for Corporate PPAs in 2023 with 17.3 GW of deals announced, though this was down by 16% from 2022 levels.
+Europe was the fastest growing PPA market in 2023, with Germany, Great Britain and Spain topping the rankings.
+Regulatory reforms, such as the EU’s defining of the requirements for green hydrogen PPAs and its decision to opt for soft reform of the electricity market, are key drivers of growth in Europe.
 Over the past two years, due to the energy crisis and the impact of the invasion of Ukraine on the supply of gas, deal activity in EMEA has declined.
-However, since 2022 activity has risen quite significantly with and increasing preference of the virtual PPA.
+However, since 2023 activity has risen quite significantly with and increasing preference of the virtual PPA.
 The virtual PPA represents a purely financial transaction in which power is sold directly to the wholesale market.
 The virtual PPA therefore does not involve with sale of power to a corporation but is instead a contract for difference and gives corporations the opportunity to hedge a fixed price for energy output and renewable energy certificates against a variable (and currently volatile) market price.
 This structure has allowed corporations to show a commitment to renewable energy and efficiently meet their environmental goals at a lower cost, whilst also accruing financial benefit, if the wholesale market price if more than the agreed fixed price.

 If you would like to find out more, please visit our Corporate PPA Hub or get in contact with us.